etingof/snmpsim/docs/source/documentation/tips-and-tricks.rst

 input queue and contribute to increasing latency.

-A simple receipt aimed at maximizing throughput and minimizing latency is to run multiple instances of the *snmpsimd.py* bound to distinct IP interfaces or ports what effectively makes SNMP Simulator executing multiple requests at once for as long as they are sent towards different *snmpsimd.py* instances.
+A simple receipt aimed at maximizing throughput and minimizing latency is to run multiple instances of the *snmpsim-command-responder* bound to distinct IP interfaces or ports what effectively makes SNMP Simulator executing multiple requests at once for as long as they are sent towards different *snmpsim-command-responder* instances.

-Here is how we invoke two *snmpsimd.py* instances at different IP interfaces serving the same set of data files:
+Here is how we invoke two *snmpsim-command-responder* instances at different IP interfaces serving the same set of data files:

 .. code-block:: bash

-    # snmpsimd.py --agent-udpv4-endpoint=127.0.0.1 \
+    # snmpsim-command-responder --agent-udpv4-endpoint=127.0.0.1 \
                   --agent-udpv4-endpoint=127.0.0.2 \
                   --transport-id-offset=1 \
                   --data-dir=/usr/local/share/snmpsim/data \